LaB₆ Cathode Hard to Ignite or Drifting? Check These 5 Items First (Vacuum, Temperature, Power Ripple, Mounting)

 Optimized Performance Support

-Most LaB6 cathode ignition and drift issues are solvable through system optimization.
+Most LaB6 cathode ignition and drift issues are solvable through system optimization and proper component handling.

 Technical Director: Zhang Gong